 Key points to note for Code 404 concession

 Code 404 was established to preserve WA’s motoring heritage by providing cheaper registration for vehicles maintained in original condition with limited road use.
 A key condition of the concession was the maintenance of originality, however, there are a number of approved modifications.

-- Contemporary / factory options that were available for the vehicle when new are permitted, provided all related components to the manufacturers original specification are also fitted.
+- Contemporary factory options that were available for the vehicle when new are permitted, if in accordance with the manufacturer’s original specification.

-- Safety items such as brake lights and flasher indicators.
+- Safety items such as brake lights and flasher indicators may be installed.